Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_ONE_Weather_Station/SenseCAP_ONE_Compact_Weather_Station/Tutorials-Getting Started with SenseCAP ONE Compact Weather Sensor.md

 -   Set the baud rate to the baud rate of the USB to SDI-12 debugger (note that it is not the baud rate of the SDI-12 protocol)

--   Check the \"CRLF\"
+-   Check the "CRLF"

 -   Click to open the serial port.

--   Send the query device address command \"?!\", if you can see the response \"0\", it means the connection is OK.
+-   Send the query device address command "?!", if you can see the response "0", it means the connection is OK.

 <div align="center"><img width={600} src="https://files.seeedstudio.com/wiki/SenseCAP%20ONE%20Compact%20Weather%20Sensor_/image50.png"/></div>